-The costs to maintain the NJRR, as outlined in the funding agreement, are summarised in Table 1 below, with the proposed increase in costs to be recovered for 2020-21 added below with an asterisk.
-The remaining proposed changes in costs to 2022-23 are summarised in section 6 of this document.
+The costs to maintain the NJRR in 2021-22, as outlined in the funding agreement, are summarised in Table 1 below.
 Further information on past costs recovered are summarised in section 7.1 of this document.

 Table 1 - Summary of costs to be recovered